-We compute the objective fitness component by checking how well UI individuals in the population adhere to and respect coded style guidelines.
-The two main guidelines currently incorporated on the objective evaluation are the use of a high contrast between the background and foreground color (to ensure legibility), and the use of a low contrast between widget colors (so that widgets share a similar shade of color).
+The objective fitness is obtained by checking the validity of style guidelines in the user interface layout represented by an individual.
+The two main guidelines currently incorporated on the objective evaluation are the use of a high contrast between the background and foreground color, and the use of a similar shade of color for widgets.
 The grid positioning of the widgets in the layout implicitly enforces a widget alignment guideline.